Houses for teachers and caretakers

-What to do if a tenant does not pay the rent
+What to do if a tenant doesn't pay the rent

 If a tenant doesn’t pay the rent and gets into arrears, write to them requesting payment.

-If this is unsuccessful, ask for help from Tenancy Services at the Ministry of Business, Innovation and Employment (external link) .
+If this is unsuccessful, ask for help from MBIE's Tenancy Services.

 Letting core houses as short-term holiday accommodation

-Under the Residential Tenancies Act 1986 (external link) , a short-term tenancy of less than 120 days is not subject to market rent or minimum notice periods.
-So you can maximise your rental income by renting vacant houses as short-term holiday accommodation and charging a daily or weekly rate.
+Under the Residential Tenancies Act 1986 a short term tenancy of less than 120 days isn't subject to market rent or minimum notice periods.
+You can maximise your rental income by renting vacant houses as short term holiday accommodation and charging a daily or weekly rate.

 Before you decide on this option:

-- consider the costs for cleaning, damage to furniture, etc
+- consider the costs for cleaning, damage to furniture and so on

 - carefully research legal requirements for holiday accommodation.